Test your metabolism:

 #1 Get on T3 Thyroid Hormone

-Extreme weight loss and calorie restricted dieting leads to high concentrations of reverse T3.
+Extreme weight loss and calorie-restricted dieting lead to high concentrations of reverse T3 (3).

 The higher reverse T3 is in your blood the slower your metabolism will be.